gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  PaymentInitializationRequest | "Request body"

-Payment Initialisation for UPI & BharatQR code, UPI requests to app and QR code to be displayed on screen.
+PUse this API to inititate payment using UPI, BharatQR, wherein the UPI requests are send to the app and QR code is displayed on the screen.

 *Success Response:*

-List of cards objects
+Success.
+Check the example shown below or refer `PaymentInitializationResponse` for more details.

 Schema: `PaymentInitializationResponse`